-Rasmussen encephalitis (RE) (not to be confused with a Rasmussen aneurysm) is a chronic inflammatory disease of unknown origin, usually affecting one brain hemisphere.
+Rasmussen encephalitis (RE), also known as chronic focal encephalitis (not to be confused with a Rasmussen aneurysm), is a chronic inflammatory disease of unknown origin, usually affecting one brain hemisphere.

-Patients frequently have episodes of epilepsia partialis continua and, much less frequently, generalized status epilepticus.
+Patients frequently have episodes of epilepsia partialis continua or generalised status epilepticus, although this is less common.
 The seizures are intractable despite aggressive medical management 1.

-Apart from seizures, patient may have hemiparesis, and speech disturbances, as well as hemianopia (pertaining to unilateral cerebral involvement).
-Mental deterioration over time may also be seen, especially in patient presenting later in younghood.
+Apart from seizures, patient may have hemiparesis and speech disturbances, as well as hemianopia (pertaining to unilateral cerebral involvement).
+Mental deterioration over time may also be seen, especially in patient presenting later in adolescence.

-- T1 - unilateral cortical atrophy, with ex-vacuo ventricular dilatation.
+- T1: unilateral cortical atrophy with ex-vacuo ventricular dilatation 15

-- T2 - hyperintense signal areas in the affected hemisphere.
+- T2: hyperintense signal areas in the affected hemisphere 15

-- DWI - restricted diffusion may be seen in altered signal areas.
+- DWI/ADC: restricted diffusion may be seen in altered signal areas 15